finmavis/finmavis.dev/src/blog-post/server-side-rendering-react-with-razzle/index.md

 };
 ```

 Now everytime we build for Production, it will generate gzip and brotli file.
 But this is not enough.
 We also need to set our server to serve gzip and brotli.
-Let's open our `server.js` file.
+Let's open our `server.js` file:

 ```js{2,3,7-13}
 // server.js